-Mason Storm was born in London, UK He never attended a ‘normal’ art college.
-His artistic education began when he was about 12 or 13.
-One night while attending his local youth centre his Judo class was cancelled and so he wandered into the art class where his friend was doing classes.
-He continued wandering in and out every night for about 15 years.
+Mason Storm was born in London, Great Britain.
+He never attended a "normal" art school.
+His artistic training began when he was about 12 or 13 years old.
+One night when he was visiting the local youth center, his judo class was cancelled, so he went to the art class his friend was teaching.
+For about 15 years, he walked in and out every night.

-The teachers there at the time were students supplementing their grants by working at the centre while creating their own pieces.
-They went on to become leading lights in the UK contemporary art world having graduated from The Royal Academy of Arts, The Royal College of Arts and Central St. Martins, they became leaders in the contemporary art world in the United Kingdom.
+The teachers who taught there at the time were students who supplemented their stipend by working at the center while creating their own works.
+After graduating from the Royal Academy of Arts, the Royal College of Arts and Central St. Martins, they became leaders in the contemporary art world in the United Kingdom.

-As a distraction Mason took to creating sculpture and was asked to take part in a show.
-From then on he has gradually returned to art.
-It’s far more entertaining than his past activities.
+As a diversion, Mason took up sculpture and was asked to participate in an exhibition.
+From there, he gradually returned to art.
+It is far more entertaining than his earlier activities.

-Masons work has been considered controversial and provocative, however he never try’s to be controversial in his subject matter just for the sake of it, there is always an underlying reason for the work he produces.
+Mason's work is considered controversial and provocative, but he never tries to be controversial just for the sake of it; there is always a reason for his work.